-Somehow, by magic, our hero, whose name I forgot, played by Michael J. Fox, gets that him being called a coward, makes him do things that destroy his life.
+Somehow, by magic, our hero, whose name I forgot.
+Michael J. Fox plays the character.
+Yeah, I remember now.
+His name was Marty.
+Marty gets that when he hears someone call him a coward, a yellow belly, it makes him do things that destroy his life.
 So he makes a different choice, in that past, and changes his future… dramatically.

-Every time I watch it, my eyes tear up… I am moved to tears.
+Every time I watch it, my eyes tear up… I find myself weeping.
 I am sooo proud of him.